Why consider a generator for my home at all?

 - Manufacturer specifications regarding the distance from the generator back/rear to the house.
 If natural gas isn’t accessible, where would a propane tank need to be located in order to be in proximity and allow operation?
 Can the tank be above ground or does it have to be buried?

 All of these questions will need to be answered, and a good installation company should offer help and advice.

 Can any contractor (plumber, electrician, AC company, etc.) install a generator?

 Like any large purchase–or any purchase that can significantly impact health and safety–you want to do your homework concerning choosing the right company to install a standby generator.

-Additionally, it’s never a bad thing to ask about “years in business” or years of experience.
-You’ll want to make this purchase decision with someone that’s been involved in electrical service for a number of years.
+Additionally, it’s never a bad thing to ask about years in business or years of experience.
+You’ll want to make this purchase decision with someone that’s been involved in electrical service for a while.
 You might also inquire about number of electricians or plumbers on staff.
 That’s pertinent for your project, but it’s also important for service and maintenance after the initial installation.
 The last thing you’d want to have happen is to get partway through the job and not be able to complete the installation because of poor staffing.
-Same goes for maintenance and repairs in years to come–make sure the same company can properly maintain the generator they’ve installed.
+The same goes for maintenance and repairs in years to come–make sure the same company can properly maintain the generator they’ve installed at your home.